Looking after you

-Penny Price is an experienced faculty member who is available to answer questions and provide advice to osteopaths interested in completing the Pathway and achieving SCCO Fellowship.
-Penny can be contacted via email at email@example.com
+Penny Price is an experienced faculty member who is available to answer questions and provide advice to osteopaths interested in beginning the Pathway with the Foundation Course.
+Penny can be contacted via email.

 As a student of the SCCO, you can access local tutorial groups, meet other osteopaths and get guidance from experienced tutors who are passionate about this work.

 Tutorial groups are tailored to that group’s personal needs.
 This may include practical advice on clinical problems, developing osteopathic thinking and hands on experiences.
 Tutorial groups have access to all SCCO resources and will help us develop the voice of osteopathy in the cranial field through our members.